wkeeling/kanoodlegenius2d/README.rst

 Why Tkinter?
 ------------

-- It comes with Python and is easy to get started with.
+- It comes with Python and is easy to get started with - minimal dependencies etc.
-- The game did not need a lot of animation, which may otherwise have required PyGame or similar.
+- Tkinter can handle the simple animation required by the game.
-- I wanted to increase my Tkinter knowledge, whist demonstrating what is possible with the toolkit.
+- I wanted to increase my Tkinter knowledge, whilst demonstrating what is possible with the toolkit.

 |